 The security operation has focused on Eastleigh, a mainly Somali neighbourhood in the capital, Nairobi.

-At least six people were killed in grenade explosions in Eastleigh on 31 March.'Mop up'
+At least six people were killed in grenade explosions in Eastleigh on 31 March.

 No group said it carried out the attack.